 Eczema causes itchy and swollen skin.
-Dr Pang Shiu Ming, Senior Consultant at the Department of Dermatology at Singapore General Hospital (SGH) discusses the different types of eczema.
+A/Prof Pang Shiu Ming, Senior Consultant at the Department of Dermatology at Singapore General Hospital (SGH), discusses the different types of eczema.

 What is eczema?

 Itchy, swollen, dry skin, fluid-filled blisters, a red rash… do these sound familiar?
 These are the common symptoms of

 atopic eczema or atopic dermatitis, a skin condition which

 affects nearly 21 per cent, or one in five people in Singapore.